eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     ret = dds_delete (participant);

-All the underlying entities such as topic, writer … etc are deleted.
+All the underlying entities, such as topic, writer, etc., are deleted.

 Hello World!
 Code Anatomy in C++